specify/specify7/README.md

 --------------------
-At this point you can switch over to the [Eclipse instructions](README-ECLIPSE.md) if you want to use Eclipse for your development, or continue with these instructions and work from the command line.
+At this point you can switch over to the [Eclipse instructions](README-ECLIPSE.md) if you want to use Eclipse for your development.
+Or continue with these instructions and work from the command line.

 Get the djangospecify source code.